What is an Ophthalmic Assistant?

 Students can choose to pursue their training at the diploma, certificate, or associate-degree level.
 Training can be obtained through academic training in an accredited program, distance learning programs and on-the-job training.
 With additional training and experience, assistants may progress to the level of ophthalmic technician or technologist.
 Certification is offered through Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO), and is available at three different levels: assistant (COA), technician (COT), and technologist (COMT).
 Certification is recommended, but not mandatory in Ohio.

-According to the Bureau of Labor and Statistics, the median salary for an ophthalmic laboratory technician is approximately $27,970 per year.
+According to the Indeed.com, the median salary for an ophthalmic assistants is approximately $16,06/hr.